g1bbzy/locomote_test/README.md

 This will serve up the front end part of this test.
 The backend is located in ~/server.js

-Front end tested in Chrome, IE, sarafi
+Front end tested in: Chrome, IE, Safari - osx